Months of QA, completed in hours with OwlityAI.

 Look at your initial testing strategy.
 Which metrics were set up at the first stage?
 Typically, any modern AI testing tool can track all basic metrics and some advanced ones.
 Defect density, test execution time, and cycle efficiency are the ABCs every project should measure.

-When conducting autonomous testing integration, look for a tool with a built-in analytics dashboard that visualizes these KPIs.
+When conducting AI testing integration, look for a tool with a built-in analytics dashboard that visualizes these KPIs.
 This way, the impact of your testing efforts will be clear enough to make data-driven adjustments.

 Why you should track metrics